pratikmallya/pratikmallya.github.io/_posts/2020-02-08-cs-is-fucking-hard.md

 communicate with team members...
 I guess people actually called each other when something bad happened.

-Hoever, cloud and other reliability improvements to the base layers of computing have made it a lot more solid, and improvements in observability make it easier to see why something failed.
+However, cloud and other reliability improvements to the base layers of computing have made it a lot more solid, and improvements in observability make it easier to see why something failed.
 Systems remain unreliable as before, but ways of getting around that behavior is now known.
 OK so maybe it